sanjadomjanic-cmyk/VPKP-Vaje/eng/lab03/README.md

 Answer the following questions:

 1. What was the exact location (coordinates and address)?

+The coordinates are 38° 55' 34.35" N, 94° 37' 21.40" W, and the address is Tomahawk Creek Trail, Leawood, Johnson County, Kansas, 66211, United States.

-2. When was the image taken?
+3. When was the image taken?

+The image was taken on 2021-04-24 at 14:52:29 (GMT -05:00).

-3. What other metadata did you notice?
+5. What other metadata did you notice?

+   There are camera information, file information, date and time, GPS information, and location information.

-4. What surprised you?
+7. What surprised you?

+I was surprised by how much information you can find in just one picture.

-5. What would you recommend to someone who regularly posts images online?
+9. What would you recommend to someone who regularly posts images online?

+I would recommend disabling the GPS function when taking pictures and checking the metadata before posting images online.

 ---

 ## 💬 Reflection

 - Should everyone remove EXIF ​​data before posting an image?

+It depends on who is posting the image and for what purpose.
+For example, if you want to prove that a picture was taken in a specific place, such as a park, then it is okay to keep the EXIF data, including GPS coordinates.
+However, for private or personal photos it is recommended to remove this information before posting them publicly.

 - How can we protect ourselves from the misuse of such information?

+The best protection is not to publish personal pictures or other sensitive information online, or to share them only with trusted people.
+We can also protect ourselves by removing EXIF data before posting, disabling GPS on our devices, using strong privacy settings on social media.

 - Have you ever posted an image that contained such metadata?
 What would your reaction be today?

+I am convinced that I still have some old pictures online that contain such metadata, because back then I didn’t know much about personal cybersecurity.
+Today I am much more careful about what kind of data I upload or share online.

 ---